why choose this course?

 ASSESSMENT ARRANGEMENTS

 The Credit System – The course is credit based.
 For this particular diploma, most units are three credit units and some are six credits units.
 Students are required to gain 60 credits in total.
-45 credits must be achieved at level 3 from Academic Subject Content (ASC) units, the remaining 15 credits at level 3 come from Academic Preparation Skills (APS) units.
+45 credits must be achieved at level 3 from graded units, the remaining 15 credits at level 3 come from ungraded units.
 Credits are achieved by completing coursework and in some instances timed constrained closed book exams.

 The Grading System – The Access to HE Diploma has a grading system.
-All level 3 credits gained from ASC units are awarded a pass, merit or distinction grade based on the learner’s knowledge and skills, and the quality of the work.
+All level 3 credits gained from graded units are awarded a pass, merit or distinction grade based on the learner’s knowledge, understanding and skills.
 Universities usually make offers to Access students that require students to gain a certain number of credits at merit or distinction level, and will stipulate which subjects these credits must be achieved in.

 ENTRY REQUIREMENTS

-We recommend that you have GCSE English and Maths at a minimum of grade 4/C before you commence the Access course.
+It is preferable to have GCSE English and Maths at a minimum of grade 4/C before you commence the Access to HE Diploma.
 However, please contact us to discuss your prior qualifications and planned progression route and we would be happy to advise based on your particular set of circumstances.
-It is advisable to check the GCSE requirements for the higher education course you wish to complete following the Access course as they may have different stipulations.

 Additional INFORMATION